Manuel Díaz Criado: Spanish Civil War

 Different survivors said he told them that he was sorry that they had not been executed yet because he wanted to see their families' mourning.
 On 10 August, to commemorate Sanjurjada's failed coup, some murders were committed, including of Mayor José González Fernández de la Bandera and the writer and Andalucian nationalist Blas Infante.

 Queipo de Llano would not hear a word against Diaz Criado.
 On 12 August, the press was warned not to intercede on behalf of any prisoners, or they would be considered as enemies undermining the Nationalists.
 Diaz Criado provided a daily report for Queipo de Llano; Commander José Cuesta Monereo, who was regarded as the real planner of the coup in Seville; and Colonel Francisco Bohórquez Vecina, a military judge with little interest in legislation.
 Often drunk in the daytime and turning up in the evening at his office, Diaz Criado would frequent nightclubs and surround himself with admirers; female dancers; and prostitutes including Doña Mariquita, who had sheltered him in 1931.
 She received payments for intercessions from those who wanted prisoners saved.
 He would sign about 60 death sentences a day with his characteristic "X2" signature and rarely communicated with or had any interest in the victims.
 The only visitors he received in his office were young women, who were typically preyed upon to save loved ones.
 The money and sexual favours offered by Mariquita were discussed informally between her, Diaz Criando; his friend Rebollo Montiel, who supervised most of the prisoners' torture; and whoever else was there in the small hours.
 Once, some women accompanying Diaz Criado were offered a coup de grâce and shot at prisoners since they had missed seeing the firing squad in action at his random invitation.
 That was followed by a regulares sergeant removing the gold teeth from the mouths of dead prisoners with a stone.
 His presence and behaviour were regarded with general unease, but his careless routine and drunkenness eventually cost him his position.
-Antonio Bahamonde Sánchez de Castro, Queipo de Llano's propagandist, claimed that General Emilio Mola, one of the three main leaders of the Nationalist uprising, learned that one if his friends was imprisoned in Seville and even rang Diaz Criado directly to make sure he was not killed, but the execution went ahead anyway.
+Antonio Bahamonde Sánchez de Castro, Queipo de Llano's propagandist, claimed that General Emilio Mola, one of the three main leaders of the Nationalist uprising, learned that one of his friends was imprisoned in Seville and even rang Diaz Criado directly to make sure he was not killed, but the execution went ahead anyway.
 The final straw came in November 1936, when he accused the Portuguese vice-consul in Seville of being a spy, although he had actually been collecting information about arms deliveries from Nazi Germany and Fascist Italy at the request of Nicolás Franco, General Francisco Franco's brother.
 General Franco demanded his immediate removal.
 Portugal was supporting the Nationalists and an angry Queipo de Llano, who tolerated Diaz Criado, was now a personal embarrassment and was forced to apologise.
 Diaz Criado was posted to the Talavera de la Reina front and promoted to commander.